Patrick Manser

 Degrees and Education

-• Doctor of Science ETH in Health Sciences and Technology, Field: Technology-supported Personalized Training, Thesis Title: Brain-IT - Targeting the Brain using Information Technology for Secondary Prevention of mild Neurocognitive Disorder, Departement of Health Sciences and Technology, ETH Zurich, 2024
+• Doctor of Science ETH in Health Sciences and Technology, Field: Technology-enhanced and Individually Tailored Training, Brain-IT - Targeting the Brain using Information Technology for Secondary Prevention of mild Neurocognitive Disorder, Department of Health Sciences and Technology, ETH Zurich, 2024

 • Teaching Certificate in Health Sciences and Technology, Department of Health Sciences and Technology, ETH Zurich, 2023